ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/setting_up_variants_from_external_source.md

 - ...
 ```

-In this example, the `characteristicIdentifier` is the index number of the variant level
+In the above example, the `characteristicIdentifier` is the index number of the variant level
 which is provided by the structure of eZ Matrix.

-- `variantAttributes` - contains all additional information for each variant (country, price, labels etc).
+- `variantAttributes` - contains all additional information for each variant (country, price, labels etc.).
 Attributes that are displayed in B2B need to follow special rules:
     - `characteristicCode#`
     - `characteristicLabel#`